High court wades into clash over Trump-era immigration rule

 Another issue for several of the justices: geography.
 Stephen Breyer, Clarence Thomas and Sonia Sotomayor were among the justices who questioned why Arizona belongs in a case that has its origins in California and Washington.
 "I've seen how Los Angeles has spread, but I don't think it's yet spread to Arizona," said Breyer, who last month announced his plans to retire from the court.

-At the center of the case before the justices is the so-called public charge rule.
-Former President Donald Trump's administration significantly expanded the rule, saying the use of public benefits including food stamps or Medicaid could be disqualifying.
+At the center of the case before the justices is a federal law says that green card applicants can't be burdens to the country or "public charges."
+But the Trump administration significantly expanded the definition, saying the use of public benefits including food stamps or Medicaid could be disqualifying.
 That led to court challenges, but the Supreme Court allowed the policy to take effect while those continued.

 The Biden administration rescinded the rule and has since announced new guidelines.
 The administration says that in practice, in the year the rule was in effect, it only affected about five out of some approximately 50,000 applications it was applied to.
 The Biden administration and immigration groups have said the bigger impact of the rule was scaring immigrants, causing them to drop benefits or not enroll in them because of fears doing so could affect their applications to become legal permanent residents.